verseles/progressable/README.md

 ## Testing

-You can run the tests with:
+To run the tests, execute the following command:

 ```bash
 make